Yates Dynamic Lifter Organic Plant Food

 Whatever your favourite spring-flowering bulb is, it’s time to start planning and planting!
 A little preparation now will result in much healthier bulbs and a gorgeous floral show.

 If space is limited, you can still enjoy growing some bulbs in pots.
-Tulips, hyacinths and miniature daffodils look wonderful in containers.
+Tulips, freesias, hyacinths and miniature daffodils look wonderful in containers.
 If you use lightweight pots, you have the added advantage that, when the bulbs are past their best, the pots can be moved to less prominent positions where they can be allowed to die down in peace.
 Choose a pot or bowl with good drainage holes and fill with a quality potting mix such as Yates Premium Potting Mix.
 When planting bulbs in a pot, they can be grown quite close together, which helps create a lovely dense look.

-Bulbs that give you the blues … and the yellows.
-A touch of blue always adds class to a garden and, when it comes to blue-flowering bulbs, bluebells make an obvious choice.
-You can also try spring stars, grape hyacinths and the tall growing Dutch iris.
-For warm yellow notes, plant daffodils, Soleil D’Or jonquils, yellow freesias and/or golden tulips.
+A touch of blue always adds class to a garden and, when it comes to blue-flowering bulbs, bluebells are the go-to choice.
+You can also try spring stars, grape hyacinths (sternbergia) and the tall growing Dutch iris.

 Share